-- A. New poles for small wireless facilities or placement on a pedestrian pole in the Design Zones are only permitted if the applicant can establish that: - 1.
+- A. New poles for small wireless facilities in the right of way, for placement on a Pedestrian Pole, or for deployments in the Design Zones are only permitted if the applicant can establish that: - 1.
 The proposed small wireless facility cannot be located on an existing utility pole or light pole, electrical transmission tower or on a site outside of the public rights of way such as public property, building, transmission tower or in or on a non-residential use in a residential zone whether by roof or panel-mount or separate structure; - 2.
 The proposed small wireless facility complies with the applicable requirements of LMC 18A.95.230(F). - 3.
 The proposed small wireless facility receives approval for a concealment element design, as described in LMC 18A.95.250(B); - 4.
 The proposed small wireless facility also complies with Shoreline Management Act, and SEPA, if applicable; and - 5.
-The proposed small wireless facility complies with the locational priority pursuant to LMC 18A.95.240. - 6.
-No new poles shall be located in a critical area or associated buffer required by LMC Title 14, except when determined to be exempt pursuant to LMC Title 14. - B. The concealment element design shall include the design of the screening, fencing or other concealment technology for a tower, pole, or equipment structure, and all related transmission equipment or facilities associated with the proposed small wireless facility, including but not limited to fiber and power connections. - 1.
+No new poles shall be located in a critical area or associated buffer required by LMC Title 14, except when determined to be exempt pursuant to LMC Title 14. - B. An application for a new pole in the right-of-way of for installation on a Pedestrian Pole or in a Design Zone is subject to review and approval by the Director. - C. The concealment element design shall include the design of the screening, fencing or other concealment technology for a pole or equipment structure, and all related transmission equipment or facilities associated with the proposed small wireless facility, including but not limited to fiber and power connections. - 1.
+If the applicant desires to place the small wireless facility on a Pedestrian Pole, and the city has created a small wireless facility standard for such type of Pedestrian Pole in the Standard Specification and Details, then the applicant is encouraged to first consider using the Pedestrian Pole design adopted for small wireless facilities from the Standard Specification and Details.
+The applicant, upon a showing that using the standard Pedestrian Pole design is either technically or physically infeasible, or that a modified pole design will not comply with the city's ADA, or sidewalk clearance requirements and/or would violate electrical or other safety standards, may deviate from the adopted standard Pedestrian Pole design and propose a concealment element design consistent with subsection 2 below. - 2.
 The concealment element design should seek to minimize the visual obtrusiveness of the small wireless facility.
 The proposed pole or structure should have similar designs to existing neighboring poles in the rights-of-way, including similar height to the extent technically feasible.
 If the proposed small wireless facility is placed on a replacement pole in a Design Zone, then the replacement pole shall be of the same general design as the pole it is replacing, unless the development services department otherwise approves a variation due to aesthetic or safety concerns.
 Any concealment element design for a small wireless facility should attempt to mimic the design of such pole and integrate the small wireless facility into the design of the pole.
 Other concealment methods include, but are not limited to, integrating the installation with architectural features or building design components, utilization of coverings or concealment devices of similar material, color, and texture - or the appearance thereof - as the surface against which the installation will be seen or on which it will be installed, landscape design, or other camouflage strategies appropriate for the type of installation.
 Applicants are required to utilize designs in which all conduit and wirelines are installed internally in the structure.
-Further, applicant designs should, to the extent technically and physically possible, comply with the generally applicable design standards adopted pursuant to LMC 18A.95.230.